grafana/dataplane/docs/contract/timeseries.md

             <li>One Frame to one Frame</li>
             <li>Labels are extracted from the value Fields, and become string Fields with a name that matches all the keys found in all labels.
 The label values become Field values in the corresponding fields.</li>
             <li>Because the string field will be present, label/dimension keys that exist for one series must exist for all the series, and therefore the series may be altered in that label keys that did not exist are created (likely with a value of null).
 This effectively may create series that didn't exist</li>
-            <li><em><sup>†</sup>In practice, I haven't seen any cases for converting to the Long format, only reading it in.
-Perhaps it may be requested as an export format at some point, but basically this is for illustration presently.</em></li>
          </ul>
       </td>
    </tr>